 He was Team Leader at the Sri Lanka Ministry for Economic Reform, Science and Technology (2002-04) responsible for infrastructure reforms, including participation in the design of the USD 83 million e Sri Lanka Initiative.
 He was Director General of Telecommunications in Sri Lanka (1998-99), Honorary Professor at the University of Moratuwa in Sri Lanka (2003-04), Visiting Professor of Economics of Infrastructures at the Delft University of Technology in the Netherlands (2000-03) and Associate Professor of Communication and Public Policy at the Ohio State University in the US (1987-2000).
 Samarajiva was Policy Advisor to the Ministry of Post and Telecom in Bangladesh (2006-09).

-He serves as Senior Advisor to Sarvodaya (Sri Lanka’s largest community based organization) on ICT matters, as Advisor to Advocata, a Sri Lankan economic policy think tank and as Non-Resident Fellow at Carnegie India.
-Samarajiva is Chair of Communication Policy Research south, an initiative to identify and foster policy intellectuals in emerging Africa and Asia.
+He is Senior Advisor to Sarvodaya Fusion, the ICT unit of Sri Lanka’s largest community based organization, Advisor to Advocata, a Sri Lankan economic policy think tank, and Non-Resident Fellow at Carnegie India.
 He is a member of the Board and former Chair of the Lanka Software Foundation.
-He serves on the editorial boards of six academic journals.
-He was recognized as an Internet Pioneer by the Sri Lanka Chapter of the Internet Society in 2015 and was the recipient of the “Communication Research as an Agent of Change” award 2009 from the International Communication Association.
+He serves on the editorial boards of five academic journals.
+He received the SLT ZeroOne Lifetime Achievement Award for contribution as a public policy maker and advocate to influence access to cost effective and high quality digital infrastructure in 2018, was recognized as an Internet Pioneer by the Sri Lanka Chapter of the Internet Society in 2015 and was presented with the “Communication Research as an Agent of Change” award by the International Communication Association in 2009.